seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 # Advantages/Disadvantages of Reliability Growth Analysis <br />

 One of the benefits of working with reliability growth analysis is the flexibility in working with different models in order to analyse the same sample of data.
-While working with related yet differently quantified reliability growth models, we can analyze the data in seperate ways, this allows us to make draw different useful conclusions.
+While working with related yet differently quantified reliability growth models, we can analyze the data in seperate ways, this allows us to draw different useful conclusions.

+One potential drawback of using reliability growth analysis

 # Assessment Using Reliability Demonstration Chart